magickaiyang/csd-blog/website/content/2024/contiguitas.md

 Our experiments in Meta's production datacenters show that Contiguitas successfully confines unmovable allocations, leading to significant performance gains.
 Full-system simulations showcase the effectiveness of Contiguitas's hardware.
 We are currently in the process of upstreaming the software part of Contiguitas into Linux.

+This blog post is adapted from a published [paper](https://dl.acm.org/doi/10.1145/3579371.3589079).

 # Contiguitas Design

 The goal of Contiguitas is to provide ample physical memory contiguity by reducing memory fragmentation due to unmovable allocations.
-To that end, Contiguitas redesigns memory management in the OS to confine unmovable allocations and completely separate them from movable ones.
-In addition, Contiguitas drastically reduces unmovable pages in datacenters.
-Specifically, Contiguitas introduces a set of hardware extensions in the LLC that enable the transparent migration of unmovable pages while in use.

-## Overview

 ![Contiguitas design overview.](./overview_main_v2.pdf)

-First, Contiguitas redesigns memory management in the OS to confine unmovable allocations and completely separate them from movable ones (Step 1), preventing unmovable allocations from scattering across the address space.
+To that end, Contiguitas first redesigns memory management in the OS to confine unmovable allocations and completely separate them from movable ones (Step 1), preventing unmovable allocations from scattering across the address space.
 Then, Contiguitas dynamically resizes regions in response to memory pressure (Step 2).
 Finally, Contiguitas drastically reduces unmovable pages through hardware extensions in the LLC that enable transparent migration of unmovable pages while in use (Step 3).

 ## Unmovable Confinement